google/flatbuffers/docs/source/tutorial.md

     ```c++
     uint8_t *buffer_pointer = /* the data you just read */;

-    // Get an view to the root object inside the buffer.
+    // Get a view to the root object inside the buffer.
     Monster monster = GetMonster(buffer_pointer);
     ```